Froyok/JoltWrapper/README.md

 ## How it works

-The It focus on handling `OnContactAdded` and `OnContactRemoved` callbacks by storing the arguments in arrays to be accessed later.
+The wrapper focus on handling `OnContactAdded` and `OnContactRemoved` callbacks by storing the arguments in arrays to be accessed later.
 The library use a mutex to lock and unlock the array (one per event) to prevent several threads from editing it at the same time.
 The mutex is handled via the Unix `pthread` library.

+The library use a fixed array size to store the events.
+A counter has to be reset once the events have been consumed.

 ## How to build